SpartanLabsXyz/spartanlabs-contracts-sui/contracts/nft_rental/README.md

 #### Core Functions:

+- `init` - Create a vault with NFT of type T for rental

 - `lend_nft` - Lends an NFT to a vault before vault lends to rentee

   - The lender must approve the vault to transfer the NFT before calling this function.
   - The lender will decide on the conditions of rental - the rental period, and the rental fee.
   - The NFT will be transferred to the rental vault.
 The nft is being rented out by the lender it is stored in the vault until it finds a renter

-  - A `RentalContract` object will be created outlining the terms of the rental.
+  - A `RentalTerm` object will be created outlining the terms of the rental.

-- `rent_nft` - The rentee calls this function to rent an NFT.
+- `rent_nft` - The rentee calls this function to rent an NFT from the vault.
   - The rentee will pay the renter the agreed upon amount of tokens.
   - A `RentalNft` struct will be
 - `return_nft` - The lender calls this function to return the NFT to the lender.

   - This function would only proceed if the NFT that is rented out is has passed the rental period.